robenkleene/design-references/cinema-4d/cinema-4d-modeling.md

 ## Rotate

 - While the rotate tool is active, the arrow keys can be used to rotate the object (`↑` / `↓` control `P`, `←` / `→` control `H`, and holding `⇧` controls `B` along either axis)
-- With the mouse, click the canvas to rotate perpendicular to the viewport, and click *inside the black sphere* to free-form rotate
+- With the mouse, click the canvas to rotate perpendicular to the viewport, and click *inside the manipulator sphere* to free-form rotate

 ## More